By Roberto Assagioli

 - Dominant passions;

-- Principle of authority.4
+- Principle of authority.[6]

 From a synthetic point of view, we may say that the method in a precise sense, must be distinguished from the techniques that can be used.
 In reality there is only one scientific method, while the techniques are many and diverse, and each must be chosen or created in accordance with the field or fields in which it is to be applied or with the intended purposes.

-The former manner of reacting if habitual and accentuated, is conducive to neuro-psychic disturbances, to conflicts with other people, to unhappiness.
+The difference between the purely objective quantitative conception and that which takes into account subjective psychological data can be illustrated by a simple example.
+Let us imagine that we have before us a glass half-full of water.
+From the objective point of view it is a matter of indifference whether we say it is half-full or half-empty.
+From the psychological standpoint, on the other hand, the two expressions, half-full and half-empty, have very different meanings.
+They are indications of two opposite reactions which have important consequences.
+A person who says, “the glass is half-empty,” reveals a sense of grievance, a pessimistic and critical attitude.
+He starts with the presupposition that the glass ought to be quite full and is complaining that it is half-empty.
+One who instead says, “this glass is half-full,” shows a sense of appreciation, of gratitude for the water which he can drink.
+The former manner of reacting, if habitual and accentuated, is conducive to neuro-psychic disturbances, to conflicts with other people, to unhappiness.
 The latter, on the contrary, leads to satisfaction and a feeling of gratitude towards others which evokes their goodwill.
 Thus, while from the quantitative angle there is no difference, the effects are quite opposite viewed from the psychological standpoint.
 Now, these opposite effects are scientific facts, just as real as the fifty percent of liquid in the glass.
 So the quantitative datum has no significance in itself other than demonstrating the existence of the phenomenon.
 But its modalities, its relationships with the observer, and its consequences are objects of scientific study, not in opposition, but complementary to the objective observation.

 The same fact is humorously expressed in the reply to the question, “What is the difference between a paranoiac and a neurotic?”
 Answer: “The paranoiac believes that two and two make seven and is quite happy about it; the neurotic knows that two and two make four but he does not like it.”
 This means that, while the neurotic mentally recognizes the objective fact, his emotional reaction is negative.
-There is, furthermore, another aspect of the scientific attitude which some prominent scientists have spontaneously or deliberately utilized.
-It is the recognition and use in scientific research of certain psychological functions, such as imagination, intuition, and creativity.
-Many scientists have testified to this, among those having done so in precise terms was the mathematician, Henri Poincaré.

 Let us now take a further look at humanistic psychology, which is also known as the Third Force.
 It differs from other psychologies in its principal characteristic purposes, which are: to study the nature and qualities of the healthy human being, with particular reference to his higher aspects, to discover his latent potentialities, and to develop and use techniques for actualizing these potentialities and giving them practical expression in every sphere of life and human activity.